moca/terraform-aws-hyperpod-ec2/README.md

-# Terraform AWS HyperPod EC2 Module
+# Terraform example for EKS with HyperPod & EC2 modules

 A Terraform project demonstrating how to deploy an AWS EKS cluster with Sagemaker HyperPod nodes and EC2 instances for machine learning workloads.